Note

 return (x - in_min) * (out_max - out_min) / (in_max - in_min) + out_min

-# Calculate the position of the bubble
+# Calculate the position of the bubble in the matrix based on the MPU6050 readings

-matrix_range=7 # The size of the matrix is 8, so the coordinate range is 0~7
+matrix_range = 7 # The matrix size is 8x8, so the range is 0-7

 def bubble_position():

-# Drop the bubble into empty matrix
+# Drop the bubble (represented by turning off 2x2 LEDs) into the matrix

 return matrix